 - A medical certificate stating I had no illnesses that may be a threat to Spain was also required and I had to follow the same procedures as above (getting it approved by the SA government with an official Hague Apostille stamp).
 I got a medical certificate from my local doctor who signed and stated that I had no illnesses posing a threat.
 I had to get this approved by the HPCSA (Health Professions Council of South Africa) first, before sending it to DIRCO.
 The HPCSA is also based in Pretoria, so I had to use a courier to send it to the HPCSA.
 This HPCSA stamp/approval cost me about R400.00.
 When the certificate was ready (it took about a week), I had a courier collect it for me.

 - Ensure that you also have insurance for the time that you will be in Spain – this is necessary to submit with your visa application, as well as a copy of your flight ticket.
-You do not need to have a return flight booked.
-The insurance plan I made use of was called Swisscare – student pass.
-They have an insurance plan specifically for Spain on this site.

 - You do not need to show proof of financial means via bank statements, as your acceptance letter will state that you will be earning a monthly income and will state how much.
 This is sufficient for them to accept that you are financially able to be in Spain.

 I then had to send the documents (the medical certificate and criminal clearance certificate) to DIRCO to be apostilled.
 This process took some time (about a month), due to it being required to be sent across the country to more than one location and waiting for it to be returned.